• Skip to main content

 closeup shot of Mafe (Maffe)

-Chop the onions and bell pepper and add them to the meat.
-Stir and let it sauté for a few minutes.
+4. The next step is to chop the onions and bell pepper and add them to the meat.
+Stir and saute onions and peppers for a couple of minutes.

 how to make peanut butter stew